 When the user boots up the MX for the first time, the desktop environment will load a welcome window containing various links will appear as follows:

-The MX 17 booted with Xfce theme (version 4.12.3) with a nice background image.
-Only the vertically placed panel on the left appeared bit different otherwise it is nice.
+The MX 17 booted with the Xfce theme (version 4.12.3) with a nice background image.
+Only the vertically placed panel on the left appeared a bit different otherwise it is nice.

 Applications Bundled With MX 17